ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

   </summary>
     <p>see e.g. <a href="https://github.com/lervag/vimtex/issues/2424">VimTeX issue #2424</a> for details.
     More specifically, Apple Silicon Macs seem to have difficulty activating the <code class="language-plaintext highlighter-rouge">dbus</code> service, which is required for forward search and inverse search.
-    You can still build Zathura on an Apple Silicon Mac, but it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
+    You can still build Zathura on an Apple Silicon Mac, but there is a chance it won’t support forward and inverse search, won’t work with VimTeX, and thus won’t be useful as a LaTeX PDF reader.
     If you have an Apple Silicon Mac, you should probably use Skim with VimTeX.
     That said, if anyone reading this successfully set up Zathura and VimTeX on an ARM64 Mac, I would be very interested in hearing more.</p>
 </details>